 |United States||ESPN Play||Yes||English|

 If you already have access to one of the streaming channels above then you’re all set.
 Just remember to use a VPN if you plan to be outside the country on the day of the race.
-Channel 4 is our favorite channel to watch Formula 1 races this year.
+Sky Sports coverage via Now TV is our favorite way to watch the race this year.
 They are streaming the F1 races this year, and their coverage is top notch.

 As we continue to learn about the art of streaming live events, we find that the key is gaining access to the right channel or service.
 You will need a VPN to get around any geographic restrictions.
-That is because the Channel 4 website blocks users outside of the UK.
+That is because the Now TV website blocks users outside of the UK.